-The American Foreign Service Association (AFSA) is grateful that Congress voted to increase the Fiscal Year (FY) 2020 funding for the account deploying diplomats overseas and a small increase to the overall International Affairs Budget.
-In FY21, AFSA hopes to build on the momentum of 2020's funding increase, with the goal of shifting State Department Foreign Service officers (FSOs) back out to the field, where they do the most good for the American people.
-We have recently seen that field work in action - when Foreign Service members spearheaded the successful effort to bring more than 95,000 American citizens home during the global COVID-19 pandemic.
-In the FY21 SFOPS bill, AFSA is seeking an increase above the FY20 enacted level to "Overseas Programs" funding under "Diplomatic Programs" for the Department of State, as well as the following report language that specifies the restoration of 100 mid-level FSO positions from Washington to posts overseas: "The Committee recommendation includes funds for the purpose of creating and filling 100 midlevel Foreign Service officer positions (grades FS-03, FS-02, and FS-01) at overseas posts."
+The American Foreign Service Association (AFSA) is extremely grateful that Congress voted to increase the Fiscal Year (FY) 2020 funding for the account that deploys diplomats overseas with a small increase to the overall International Affairs Budget.
+In FY21, AFSA would like to build on the momentum of 2020's increase in funding, with the goal of shifting State Department Foreign Service officers (FSOs) back out to the field, where they do the most good for the American people.
+In the FY21 SFOPS bill, AFSA is seeking an increase above the FY20 enacted level to "Overseas Programs" funding under "Diplomatic Programs" for the Department of State, as well as the following report language that specifies the restoration of 100 mid-level FSO positions from Washington to posts overseas:

+"The Committee recommendation includes funds for the purpose of creating and filling 100 mid-level Foreign Service officer positions (grades FS-03, FS-02, and FS-01) at overseas posts."

 AFSA has made the case that maintaining robust diplomatic capability is vital to preserving America's global leadership role.
-This leadership was built on a foundation of military might, economic primacy, good governance, tremendous cultural appeal - and the diplomatic prowess to channel all that power, hard and soft, into global leadership that has kept us safe and prosperous at home.
+This leadership was built on a foundation of military might, economic primacy, good governance, tremendous cultural appeal--and the diplomatic prowess to channel all that power, hard and soft, into global leadership that has kept us safe and prosperous at home.
 A 2019 Chicago Council on Global Affairs survey found that seven in ten Americans support an active U.S. role in the world, a record high of the past five decades.